Dashree/cs6450-labs/README.md

 In this strategy, the clients accumulate GETs and send as one batch; flush on PUT or batch full; send final flush at loop end.
 The server handles BatchGet to process arrays in one RPC and to reuse locks per shard efficiently.
 The gain we get here is over network latency, RPC serialization, context switching, and lock acquisitions across many keys.
 The server processes many keys per shard under a single lock hold, dramatically improving CPU efficiency and cache locality.

 A key consideration here is to make this design scalable with multiple servers.
 This required creating a batch for each server to ensure the same key is always sent to the same server.

+Some failed or incomplete attempts include trying a lock-free design for a storage data structure.
+The knowledge of the programming language led to a non-optimal implementation.
+Other strategies use string hashes instead of strings in the map to increase the access speed.

 Next up was increasing workload generation.
 The skeleton code only defined one workload per client.
 We tried to break up the one continuous workload into dozens of workloads for each client.
 This requires figuring out the number of threads at run time, then creating a few workloads per thread.
 Each workload can then be started asynchronously using go routines.
 Using these, we can also test the optimal number of workloads per thread.